 - 1. Choose a team leader. - 2.
-Register your school at http://goo.gl/forms/Zo5TdjqeP1 - 3.
-Decide on how you want to run the programme at your school.
+Register your school or library at https://goo.gl/forms/Reading Challenge registration form - 3.
+Decide on how you want to run the programme at your school or library.

-On pages 4 you'll find ideas on how to run the challenge at your schools and libraries.
-The suggestions have come from hard-working teachers, librarians and volunteers who ran the initiative efficiently and effectively previously.
+In step 5 you'll find ideas on how to run the challenge at your schools and libraries.
+All the suggestions have come from hard-working teachers, librarians and volunteers who ran the initiative efficiently and effectively previously.
 Whether you take these ideas and run with them as-is, or you tweak them to suit your style, it's completely up to you.

-4. With your class or team talk about how you will record the books children are reading and the amount.
+- 4. Display the striking posters and table talkers supplied with your registration pack, to let keen readers know they can take part in this exciting challenge. - 5.
+With your class or team, talk about how you will record the books children are reading and the amount.